Buddhism in Taiwan

 Buddhism is one of the major religions of Taiwan.
-Taiwanese people predominantly practice Mahayana Buddhism, Confucian principles, Taoist tradition and local practices.
+Taiwanese people predominantly practice Mahayana Buddhism, Confucian principles, Taoist traditions and local practices.
 Roles for religious specialists from both Buddhist and Taoist traditions exist on special occasions such as for childbirth and funerals.
 Of these, a smaller number identify more specifically with Chinese Buddhist teachings and institutions, without necessarily eschewing practices from other Asian traditions.
-Around 35% of the population believes in Buddhism.